M66B/BackPackTrack/README.md

 Frequently Asked Questions
 --------------------------

+*Why does the time of the locations differ from the clock time?*

+Because the clock time of your device differs from the GPS time.

 *Where can I ask questions, report bugs and request features?*

 You can open a topic in the [support forum](http://forum.bokhorst.biz/backpacktrack-for-android/ "support forum").